Skip to main content

 A man on a roof doing yearly maintenance

-Excessive foot traffic from things like inspections and decorating can put stress on the underlying structure.
+Excessive foot traffic from activities such as inspections and decorating can put stress on the underlying structure.
 Keep walking limited, and if you need to access the roof for any reason, use a stable ladder and exercise caution by wearing:

 • Safety goggles